mvturnho/Transforminator-Release/README.md

 ### attachments

-You may use attachments from the properties file.
+You may use attachments from the tunnelvars file.
 You can just add a specific value to them or use the content of a specific file.

 ``attachment://name=file://filepath``